microsoft/AL-Go/Scenarios/SetupPowerPlatform.md

 New-BcAuthContext -includeDeviceLogin | New-ALGoAuthContext -ppUsername $ppUserName -ppPassword $ppPassword
 ```

-If you do get an error while trying to install the module you need to update your PowerShellGet module to the latest version:
+If you get an error while trying to install the module you'll need to update your PowerShellGet module to the latest version:

 ```powershell
 Install-Module -Name PowerShellGet -Repository PSGallery -Force